Guide

 Houses surrounded by trees in the mountains.

 After a leisurely breakfast on your sweeping terrace, ease into the day with a stroll around the cobbled streets of medieval Roquebrune.
-Climb the ancient stone steps and enjoy endless sea views from Château de Roquebrune-Cap-Martin, a fortified castle dating back to the 10th century, believed to be the oldest in France.
+Climb the ancient stone steps and enjoy endless sea views from Château de Roquebrune-Cap-Martin, a castle dating back to the 10th century, believed to be the oldest in France.
 Wind back down through the maze of meandering streets lined with citrus-coloured houses to marvel at the 2000-year-old olive tree that still bears fruit each year.

 Promenade Le Corbusier